Links on Android Authority may earn us a commission. Learn more.

 The only way to access firmware and software updates is by downloading the Galaxy Wearable app.
 We recommend doing so with the Galaxy Buds 2 as Samsung is fastidious about updating its products, and is known to introduce new features to older earbud modes, extending the life of your purchase.
 For example, version R177XXU0AVC8 of the Galaxy Buds 2 firmware added support 360 Audio, almost a year after the earbuds’ release.

-You can also use the Buds Controller on the Galaxy Watch 4 series to quickly control the Buds 2 from your smartwatch.
+You can also use the Buds Controller on a Galaxy Watch to quickly control the Buds 2 from your smartwatch.
 From the watch face, you can toggle between ANC and ambient sound modes with a single tap.
 You can also use it to enable or disable the earbuds’ touch controls.
 Buds Controller works with the Galaxy Buds 2, Galaxy Buds Pro, Galaxy Buds Live, and Galaxy Buds Plus.

 Is the Galaxy Buds 2 noise-cancelling any good?

 According to SoundGuys’ test results, the Galaxy Buds 2 ANC makes 100Hz frequencies sound one-quarter as loud as they’d sound without the earphones in at all.
-Comparatively speaking, the Galaxy Buds 2 noise-cancelling is actually a little bit better than that of the more expensive Galaxy Buds Pro.
+Comparatively speaking, the Galaxy Buds 2 noise-cancelling is actually a little bit better than that of the now-discontinued Galaxy Buds Pro.
 The ANC more effectively hushed the predictable rumble of my microwave more than the clicks and clacks of my mechanical keyboard.
 Bear in mind, in order to experience optimal ANC performance, you need to get a good fit with the provided ear tips.

 While most people will feel at home with one of the three provided ear tip sizes, not everyone will.
 Since Samsung doesn’t include wing tips with the Buds 2, you may not maintain a secure fit for very long (an issue I had during testing).
 If you can’t get the ear tips to create a strong seal at the entrance of your ear canals, ANC won’t really work.
 A physical barrier is required to passively block out high-frequency sounds, hence why the ear tip fit test is so important.
 Once that requirement is met, then the noise cancellation can focus its effect on predictable, low-frequency sounds.